CumulusNetworks/docs/content/cumulus-linux-50/Network-Virtualization/VXLAN-Devices.md

 You can configure multiple single VXLAN devices in case you use different multicast groups for replication.

 The following example configures:
-- VXLAN device (vxlan0), which maps VLAN 10 to VNI 10, VLAN 20 to VNI 20, and VLAN 30 to VNI 30 and adds the VXLAN device to the bridge `bridge1`
+- VXLAN device (vxlan0), which maps VLAN 10 to VNI 10, VLAN 20 to VNI 20, and adds the VXLAN device to the bridge `bridge1`
-- VXLAN device (vxlan1), which maps VLAN 40 to VNI 40, VLAN 50 to VNI 50, and VLAN 60 to VNI 60 and adds the VXLAN device to the bridge `bridge2`
+- VXLAN device (vxlan1), which maps VLAN 30 to VNI 30 and adds the VXLAN device to the bridge `bridge2`

 {{< tabs "TabID74 ">}}
 {{< tab "CUE Commands ">}}